 To add texture to your frosting, you can repeat the process of method #2, dipping your ice cream frosting into a sprinkle or any other dry topping for a fuller look and some extra crunch.

 Did you know that ice cream scoops are also perfect for distributing cake batter evenly?
-I highly recommend you investing in one of these handy tools to help you multitask.
+I highly recommend you invest in one of these handy tools to help you multitask.

 Here I’ll answer some commonly asked questions regarding frosting cupcakes.